zapabob/ROCm/docs/deploy/linux/os-native/upgrade.md

-# Upgrade ROCm with Linux Distribution Commands
+# Upgrade ROCm with the package manager

 This section explains how to upgrade the existing AMDGPU driver and ROCm packages to the latest version using your OS's distributed package manager.